johnburbridge/monorepo/README.md

 ### Java Project
 A simple calculator implementation with basic arithmetic operations.
 - Main class: `Calculator` with add, subtract, multiply, and divide operations
-- Tests using JUnit 4
+- Tests using JUnit Jupiter 5.10.1

 ### Kotlin Project
 String utility functions implementation.
 - Main class: `StringUtils` with reverse, isPalindrome, and countWords functions
-- Tests using Kotlin Test framework
+- Tests using Kotlin Test framework with JUnit 5

 ### Python Project
 A calculator implementation with basic arithmetic operations.
 - Main class: `Calculator` with add, subtract, multiply, and divide operations
-- Tests using pytest
+- Tests using Python's built-in unittest framework

 ## Building and Testing